 Ionamin Side Effects

-Note: This document contains side effect information about phentermine.
-Some of the dosage forms listed on this page may not apply to the brand name Ionamin.
+Note: This page contains information about the side effects of phentermine.
+Some of the dosage forms included on this document may not apply to the brand name Ionamin.

 For the Consumer